 The NIBLSE and QUBES Projects are collaborating on a new strategy for making bioinformatics learning resources more accessible to undergraduate educators.
-We are building Learning Resource Incubators where a small group of faculty can work on improving and supporting the use of existing bioinformatics lessons.
-The products of Incubators should be more complete, better documented, and include supplementary materials that will make it easier for non-specialists to adopt and adapt them for use in their own classrooms.
+Learning Resource Incubators assemble a small group of faculty for a defined period (typically six weeks) to improve and support the use of existing bioinformatics lessons.
+The post-Incubator products are more complete, better documented, and include supplementary materials to make it easier for non-specialists to adopt and adapt them for use in their own classrooms.

-We believe that the Learning Resource Incubator model can address several persistent challenges to the integration of bioinformatics across the biology curriculum including:
+The Learning Resource Incubator model has addressed several persistent challenges to the integration of bioinformatics across the biology curriculum including:

 - Increasing the pool of high quality bioinformatics lessons by providing a mechanism for producing publishable products.